-The BC PNP will only consider registrations to establish a new business or purchase and improve/expand an existing business that contributes to the economic growth of the province.
+To be successful in receiving an invitation to apply, registrations must establish a new business or purchase and improve/expand an existing business that contributes to the economic growth of the province.

 The proposed business must be operated for the primary purpose of earning profits by providing products and/or services.
 Additionally, the business must have strong potential for sustained commercial success.